MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-reporting-to-app.md

 Reports can be built in any of the following ways.

 - From a model-driven app using the report wizard.
 More information: [Create or edit a report using the Report Wizard](/dynamics365/customer-engagement/basics/create-edit-copy-report-wizard)
 - From a model-driven app using an advanced find query.
 To do this, you build an advanced find query and then select **Download as FetchXML**.
-Next, open the report wizard, for **Report Type** select **Existing File**, choose the xml file, fill in the required fields, and save the report.
+Next, from the reports area select **New**, for **Report Type** select **Existing File**, select **Choose File** open the xml file, fill in the required fields, and save the report.
 More information: [Add a report](/dynamics365/customer-engagement/basics/add-existing-report)
 - Create custom reports using SQL Server Data Tools and Report Authoring Extensions.
 More information: [Reporting and Analytics Guide](/dynamics365/customer-engagement/analytics/reporting-analytics-with-dynamics-365)